 The IRS requires that a business have an Employer Identification Number (EIN) to file a tax return; nearly all banks require that a business account applicant have a valid EIN.
-There's usually no benefit for you to know a business' EIN when you're paying for services.
+There's usually no benefit for you to know a business's EIN when you're paying for services.
 To claim tax deductions or credits for qualified child care expenses, you'll need the child care providers' EIN for your tax return.

 Look on your child care invoice for the EIN.
 Day cares and child care centers know that tax benefits are associated with their fees, and often list the EIN on your billing statement for convenience.
 This should be the first place you look.